 The BP Foundation is a charitable organization that helps communities around the world by supporting STEM education, economic development, practical approaches to environmental issues, and humanitarian relief.
-Since 2006, the foundation has contributed more than $218 million to thousands of community groups and initiatives in the United States.
-Meanwhile, in 2015 alone, BP logged more than 55,000 volunteer hours that the foundation matched with grants totaling $6 million.
+Since 2006, the foundation has contributed more than $185 million to thousands of community groups and initiatives in the United States.
+Meanwhile, in 2016 alone, U.S. employees gave around $5 million and logged more than 53,500 volunteer hours.
+The foundation matched these contributions in the U.S. with grants totaling more than $5 million.
 As part of its commitment to STEM education, the BP Foundation assists organizations, such as the National Action Council for Minorities in Engineering (NACME), which seeks to “create an engineering workforce that looks like America.”
 BP’s current three-year donation of $1 million has supported 200 engineering scholarships for students attending one of NACME’s 51 partner universities.
 Since 1990, the BP Foundation has contributed more than $6 million to NACME.
 The foundation also provides financial assistance when natural disasters occur, collaborating with local BP businesses to help those affected.
 For example, it donated $125,000 to provide food, health services and shelter to those affected by floods that swept across Texas in 2015.
 A decade ago, BP contributed $10 million to Hurricane Katrina relief efforts.
 Since 2006, the foundation has donated more than $20 million to humanitarian relief efforts worldwide.

 *The BP Foundation is a separate legal entity from BP and accounts independently for its operations, assets, liabilities and expenses.